ts14ic/Either/README.md

 * toString() - Calls `String.valueOf()` on the contained value (be it left or right)
 * toDebugString - Returns a string in the format of `"Either.Left{value}"` or `"Either.Right{value}"`

+The online javadoc can be see here: [click me](https://jitpack.io/com/github/ts14ic/Either/v0.1.2/javadoc/)

 # Version history
 * 0.1 - initial
 * 0.1.1 - published javadocs and sources